-- a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
+- 64) a) For the avoidance of doubt and for description purposes, the pit lane shall be divided into two lanes.
 The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane".
-Other than when cars are at the end of the pit lane under Article 136, the inner lane is the only area where any work can be carried out on a car. - b) The FIA will designate an area in the pit lane where each team may work and one place where pit stops may be carried out. - Except during the five minutes preceding the third period of qualifying practice, unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - d) Any driver intending to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.
+Other than when cars are at the end of the pit lane under Article 137, the inner lane is the only area where any work can be carried out on a car. - b) The FIA will designate an area in the pit lane where each team may work and one place where pit stops may be carried out. - c) Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - d) Any driver intending to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.